HEPTHools/Data/README.md

 **Files associated with the paper [arXiv:1812.07680 ](https://arxiv.org/pdf/1812.07680.pdf)** for the 4D, N=1 matter gravitino and non-minimal supergravity multiplets, each with 20 boson x 20 fermion degrees of freedom.
 Right click or command click to download the raw files below.

-[Compare20x20Reps.nb](https://raw.githubusercontent.com/HEPTHools/Data/master/20x20/Compare20x20Reps.nb) is the master notebook used to compare the three data files (.m files)
+[Compare20x20Reps.nb](https://raw.githubusercontent.com/HEPTHools/Data/master/20x20/Compare20x20Reps.nb) is the master notebook used to compare data from the three .m files

 [dWvH.m](https://raw.githubusercontent.com/HEPTHools/Data/master/20x20/dWvH.m) for the de Wit-van Holten formulation (dWvH) of matter gravitino